audrasmi/RFFLSCAD/transforms.scad.md

 **Description**:
 Spreads out each individual child along the direction `dir`.
+Every child is placed at a different position, in order.
 This is useful for laying out groups of disparate objects where you only really care about the spacing between them.